CyberPolymath/GitCanvas/README.md

 1. **Fake it entirely** — scripts that push backdated commits automatically to manufacture a green graph.
 This is trivially detectable, dishonest, and provides zero actual coding practice.
 2. **No help at all** — GitHub itself provides no planning tools, no reminders, and no way to visualise a target pattern before committing to it.

-**CommitCanvas fills the empty space between these two extremes.** It is a tool for developers who want to design a real, intentional pattern on their contribution graph — and then actually earn it, one commit at a time, guided by smart daily reminders that tell them exactly what they need to do today.
+**GitCanvas fills the empty space between these two extremes.** It is a tool for developers who want to design a real, intentional pattern on their contribution graph — and then actually earn it, one commit at a time, guided by smart daily reminders that tell them exactly what they need to do today.

 No faking.
 No backdating.
 Just consistency, gamified and visualised.

 ---

-## 🔬 Prior Art & Landscape Research
+##  Prior Art & Landscape Research

 Before building CommitCanvas, an extensive survey of every existing tool, repository, website, and app in the GitHub contribution tracking space was conducted.
 The findings are documented below — not to dismiss existing work, but to precisely identify what each tool does well and where the gap remains.